Misuse of p-values: Clarifications about p-values

+Issues 1 and 2 can be illustrated by analogy to the Prosecutor's Fallacy in their shared underlying 2×2 contingency table format, where the user's convenient 90° rotation of attention replaces the intended sample space with an illicit sample space.
+These p-value misuses are thus analogous to probability's Fallacy of the Transformed Conditional and in turn to categorical logic's Fallacy of Illicit Conversion.

 Representing probabilities of hypotheses

 A frequentist approach rejects the validity of representing probabilities of hypotheses: hypotheses are true or false, not something that can be represented with a probability.

 Bayesian statistics actively models the likelihood of hypotheses.
 The p-value does not in itself allow reasoning about the probabilities of hypotheses, which requires multiple hypotheses or a range of hypotheses, with a prior distribution of likelihoods between them, in which case Bayesian statistics could be used.
 There, one uses a likelihood function for all possible values of the prior instead of the p-value for a single null hypothesis.
 The p-value describes a property of data when compared to a specific null hypothesis; it is not a property of the hypothesis itself.
 For the same reason, p-values do not give the probability that the data were produced by random chance alone.